dgreenheck/three-pinata/README.md

 ## Limitations

 - **Manifold Requirement**: Meshes must be watertight (no holes or self-intersecting geometry)
-- **Single Material Group**: Only supports BufferGeometry with one material group initially
 - **Memory**: Each fragment is a new geometry.
 Plan accordingly for many destructible objects
 - **Physics Required**: Library only handles geometry - you must add physics integration